-Bake the hamantaschen for 8 minutes, then rotate the pan 180° and bake for another 6-8 minutes until the corners are lightly golden.
+Bake the hamantashen for about 15-16 minutes, or until the corners are lightly golden, rotating the pan halfway through.
 Set the pan on a wire cooling rack to cool completely.

 Store the cookies in an airtight container for up to 3 days or so– they won’t last that long.